GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 title: "Hands-on with Portals: seamless navigations on the Web"
 subhead: |
   Learn how to build good navigation UX with the Portals API.
+date: 2019-05-06
 author: uskay
 hero: hero.png
 alt: A logo of Portals
 description: |
   Portals help keep your front-end simple while allowing seamless navigations with custom transitions.
 In this article, get hands-on experience using Portals to improve user experience across your site.
 tags:
   - post
   - portals